(April 06 1917 - May 25 2011)

-For information on other Renaissance women in the arts, see:
+For information on other women working in Mexico, see:

-For information on other Italian women in the arts, see:
+For information on other women in Surrealism, see:

 Clara® is a unique interactive database containing authoritative information on 18,000 women visual artists of all time periods and nationalities.
 The information in Clara® is drawn from the materials in NMWA's extensive Archives on Women Artists.